A quick introduction

 So, to explain what’s happening here, I’ve organised the different explanations based on what some people said on forums:

-I’ve updated the wee model viewer to apply ‘nearest neighbour’, allowing to visualise Nintendo DS models using your GPU.
+I’ve updated the wee model viewer to apply ‘nearest neighbour’, allowing you to visualise Nintendo DS models using your GPU.

 Despite the fact we talked about a lot of limitations of the graphics subsystem, lots of games did make really good use of it.